ElNgatia/ElNgatia/README.md

 - 👋 Hi, I’m @blindbanditbmc
 - 👀 I’m interested in software engineering and web development.
 - 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything in the same field as software development.
-- 📫 How to reach me ...
+- 📫 How to reach me = ngatia219@gmail.com

 <!---
 blindbanditbmc/blindbanditbmc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.